 5. Notify Customers and Follow Up

-Each feedback is an opportunity to get a new brand promoter.
-Show your clients that their time and opinions matter, and close the feedback loop.
+Each piece of feedback is an opportunity to get a new brand promoter.
+Show your clients that their time and opinions matter, and organize closed-loop communications.

 Developing a system to collect and address customer needs can go a long way toward helping companies reduce customer complaints, uncover opportunities and get more out of the customer relationships.
 That’s why a feedback loop is a key step in the customer engagement process.

 Any company can bring innovations and improve by effectively using customer feedback loops, but not all companies organize this cycle using the right tools.

 An easy way to close the customer feedback loop and fill the gap between end-users and the development team is to provide a convenient centralized platform for users to leave their feedback and ask open-ended questions.
 If you want to receive feedback, you should ask for it.
 You should also explain how you plan to execute on the insights your clients share.

 Public product development roadmaps are a valuable part of the transparent feedback loop process.
 Also, you should always remember to notify your customers that the changes they’ve asked for have been implemented and the issues resolved.

 Only by taking action on customer feedback, you will be able to create really customer-centric company, reduce customer churn, get more loyal customers, turn your detractors into promoters, and promoters into company’s brand advocates.